 ORCID id: identifier for researchers

-- Ensures your research outputs and activities are correctly attributed to you
+- Ensures your research outputs, grant applications and activities are correctly attributed to you.

 - Makes your research outputs and activities more discoverable.

 - When linked with the Surrey Open Research Repository, allows the exchange of information between ORCID and our system to minimise the manual input of information.

 - it is now essential for an increasing number of grant applications and UKRI have integrated ORCID with their grant system

 Watch the Why ORCID? video to find out more.

 The University strongly encourages all academic staff and postgraduate research students to sign up to ORCID.

 Create an ORCID or register your existing ORCID: